ehlesp/smallab-k8s-pve-guide/G031 - K3s cluster setup 14 ~ Deploying the Headlamp dashboard.md

           > [!NOTE]
           > **These variables are not explained in the official Headlamp documentation**\
-          > They are not found even by the search tool [of the Headlamp documentation site](https://headlamp.dev/docs/latest/).
+          > At the time of writing this note, they are not found even by the search tool [of the Headlamp documentation site](https://headlamp.dev/docs/latest/).

         - `image`\
           Important to notice that it points to the `latest` image of the Headlamp container.
 Every time Headlamp gets deployed in your cluster, it will be its last available version.